kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 ## How to Call a Function

-The first important thing about function is to know how to **execute** a function.
-We have a term for this executing a function.
+The first important thing about functions is to know how to **execute** a function.
+We have a term for this: executing a function.
 We call it **calling** a function or **invoking** a function.
 Basically, when we call a function, we execute a whole set of instructions encapsulated by that function.
-We do not need to know how to display a character into a computer screen, we just need to know how to *call* the `print()` function.
-To call a function in Python, you need to specify using the following format.
+We do not need to know how to display a character on a computer screen; we just need to know how to `call` the `print()` function.
+To call a function in Python, you need to specify it using the following format.

 ```python
 function_name(input_arguments)